Back to Blog

 Full turnkey partial turnkey and consigned PCB assembly comparison The main difference between full turnkey, partial turnkey, and consigned assembly is who controls component sourcing.

-For LED lighting buyers, partial turnkey is often worth considering.
+For LED lighting projects, partial turnkey is often worth considering.

 For example, a buyer may already have approved LED chips, drivers, or connectors.
 In that case, the buyer can supply those critical parts while the supplier coordinates the aluminum PCB and assembly workflow.